Search Menu

 Dog shows are supposed to be about, well, dogs.
 But because our breeds are also a reflection of our cultural attitudes, sometimes they become about much more.

-Consider, for example, the recent Westminster Kennel Club show.
+Consider, for example, the 2020 Westminster Kennel Club Dog Show.
 In the booming confines of Madison Square Garden on Best in Show night as judge Robert Slay surveyed the seven group winners, the consensus among the assembled dog folk was that this lineup was as good as any in recent memory.
-With quality so deep, virtually any of those canine contenders could have gotten the nod.
+With quality so deep, virtually any of those canine contenders could’ve gotten the nod.

 In the end, the winner was the black Standard Poodle, “Siba” (GCh.
 Stone Run Afternoon Tea).
 And then the controversy – outside the dog world, that is – began.